Pan Am Flight 73: Demand for pilot

-After the passports had been collected, Bhanot came onto the intercom and asked for Michael John Thexton, a British citizen who boarded the flight in Karachi and was returning home to England after spending a holiday in Pakistan, to come to the front of the plane.
-Thexton, who was due to disembark in Frankfurt to connect to another Pan Am flight to London, went through the curtain into the front of the plane where he came face to face with Safarini, who was holding Thexton's passport.
+After the passports had been collected, Bhanot came onto the intercom and asked for Michael John Thexton, a British citizen, to come to the front of the plane.
+Thexton was returning home to England after visiting Pakistan for a personal pilgrimage to Broad Peak, where his brother, a keen mountaineer, had died of altitude sickness in 1983, and boarded the flight in Karachi to disembark at the Frankfurt stop and connect to another Pan Am flight for London.
+He went through the curtain into the front of the plane where he came face to face with Safarini, who was holding Thexton's passport.
 He asked Thexton if he was a soldier and if he had a gun, Thexton replied "No".
 He ordered Thexton onto his knees.
 Safarini told the officials that if anyone came near the plane that he would go on to kill another passenger.

 Viraf Daroga told Safarini that there was a crew member on board who was able to use the cockpit radio and asked him to negotiate through radio.
 Safarini went back to Thexton and asked him whether he would like a drink of water, to which Thexton replied "Yes."
-Safarini also asked Thexton if he was married, and claimed he did not like all this violence and killing and said that the Americans and Israelis had taken over his country and left him unable to lead a proper life.
-One of the hijackers ordered Thexton back through the plane to a seat.
+Safarini also asked Thexton if he was married.
+One of the hijackers ordered Thexton to return to his seat.

+Thexton had the opportunity to ask his hijacker about this experience forty years later, and ask why he had not been shot.
+The hijacker explained that when Thexton had told him that his brother had died and he didn't want to leave his mother childless that the hijacker had sympathy for him and let him go.

 The hijack stalemate continued on into the night.
 During the stalemate, Dick Melhart was positioned by the door and was able to unlock it when the firing started.
 About 21:00 the auxiliary power unit shut down, all lighting turned off, and emergency lights came on.
-Passengers at the front were ordered toward the back, while passengers at the back were ordered forward.
-Since the aisles were already full of passengers, those passengers standing just sat down.
+Passengers at the front were ordered toward the back, while passengers at the back were ordered forward; however, passengers who stood up in preparation of complying with the hijackers' request saw that the aisles were full of passengers (and thus impassable), and simply sat back down again.